What you will need to submit

 An application track is a grouping of presentations on a topic of interest across all conferences.
 During submission of the abstract, the submitting author should select an application track if it is relevant to their research.
 Learn more.

 - AI/ML: Papers that showcase the use of artificial intelligence, machine learning, and deep learning to create and implement intelligent systems

-- Net Zero: Papers that feature solutions to achieving net zero energy consumption, waste, and carbon emissions within optics and photonics
+- Sustainability: Papers that feature solutions to achieving net zero energy consumption, waste, and carbon emissions within optics and photonics

 All presenting authors, including keynote, invited, oral, and poster presenters, agree to the following conditions by submitting an abstract:

 - Register and pay the author registration fee

 - Oral presenters: recording and publication of your onsite presentation (slides synched with voice) for publication in the Proceedings of SPIE in the SPIE Digital Library

 - Poster presenters: submit a poster PDF by the advertised due dates for publication in the Proceedings of SPIE in the SPIE Digital Library; poster PDFs may also be published and viewable in the spie.org program during and immediately after the event.
 Each poster must have a unique presenter; one person may not present more than one poster